 Step 3: Change the Layer Blend Mode

-Your photo will appear again and the lens flare transforms to an overlay.
+Your photo will appear again, and the lens flare transforms into an overlay.

-Step 4: Adjust the Colour and Intensity of the Lens Flare
+Step 4: Adjust the Color and Intensity of the Lens Flare

-To make it perfect, you need to adjust the colour and intensity of the lens flare to match the photo.
+To make it perfect, you need to adjust the color and intensity of the lens flare to match the photo.

-Use ‘Hue/Saturation…’ to change the colour.
+Use ‘Hue/Saturation…’ to change the color.
 I made my lens flare slightly more yellow.